DevExpress/devextreme-documentation/concepts/05 Widgets/PivotGrid/040 Summaries/07 Custom Aggregate Function/20 Server-Side Data Aggregation.md

 1. Implement and register a custom server-side data aggregator using **DevExtreme.AspNet.Data** as described in <a href="https://devexpress.github.io/DevExtreme.AspNet.Data/net/api/DevExtreme.AspNet.Data.Aggregation.CustomAggregators.html" target="_blank">this article</a>.

-1. Pass the string identifier that you used in registration to the field's [summaryType](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/summaryType.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#summaryType') option:
+1. Pass the string identifier that you used in registration to the field's [summaryType](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/summaryType.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#summaryType') property:

     ---
     ##### ASP.NET MVC Controls